 Once the business is launched, it needs to grow and thrive with the help of its ecosystem of suppliers, customers, and employees who work together to provide value for each other.

-The entrepreneurial ecosystem or entrepreneurship ecosystem is a peculiar system of interdependent actors and organisations directly or indirectly supporting the creation and growth of new ventures.
+The entrepreneurial ecosystem or entrepreneurship ecosystem is a peculiar system of interdependent actors and organizations directly or indirectly supporting the creation and growth of new ventures.
 It is the web of companies, investors, government agencies, educational institutions, and other organizations that support entrepreneurs in creating new businesses.

 The ecosystem consists of a variety of essential elements that include entrepreneurs, investors, mentors, advisors, incubators, accelerators, colleges and universities, clubs, associations, media outlets, and other sources that are important to startup growth.